Phantas0s/mouseless-dev/content/posts/many_clis.md

 $> tr [string1] [string2] [input]

-Can `tr`anslate, delete, or squeeze characters.
+This CLI can `tr`anslate, delete, or squeeze characters.
 The string `string1` is always mandatory.

 ```
 # Replace characters from string1 to string2.
 Both strings mandatory.